 They are responsible for ensuring the NABIS Intelligence function develops relevant intelligence products and inputs to support UK and International Law Enforcement in identifying opportunities to tackle criminal use of firearms.

-The NABIS Intelligence & Governance Lead is accountable for ensuring the NABIS Governance function develops, delivers, and administers an internal and external performance framework with performance information.
+The NABIS Organisational Support Lead is accountable for ensuring the NABIS Governance function develops, delivers, and administers an internal and external performance framework with performance information.
 They ensure the governance framework is effective and all forums are suitably supported.

-They support the Head of Intelligence, Governance & International Development in delivering national and international Intelligence Liaison, and will represent them at national and international engagement forums, presenting on UK Firearms issues.
+They support the NABIS Strategic Engagement Officer in delivering national and international Intelligence Liaison, and will represent them at national and international engagement forums, presenting on UK Firearms issues.

-The NABIS Intelligence & Governance Lead ensures the NABIS Liaison function is being effectively managed to maintain the key strategic and operational interface between NABIS and Law Enforcement in the UK.
+The NABIS Organisational Support Lead ensures the NABIS Liaison function is being effectively managed to maintain the key strategic and operational interface between NABIS and Law Enforcement in the UK.
 They are accountable for the production of a range of tactical and strategic reports for use at a national and international level, including National Governance Board papers.

 The NABIS Quality and Policy Manager role is responsible for the production, review, and management of all NABIS policies, audit requirements and schedules.
 They ensure that the forensic policies and processes comply with ISO 17025 to ensure ongoing UKAS accreditation and, where appropriate, implement and manage other relevant accreditation programmes such as ISO 17020 & ISO 9001.
 They are responsible for developing and maintaining a quality management system in accordance with recommendations from the Forensic Regulator and alongside host forces’ Quality Managers, initiating and closing of all non-conformances and associated improvement actions.
 They need to develop an assessment process to ensure that mitigation of risks to accreditation are implemented and reviewed.